skydoves/landscapist/docs/landscapist/landscapist-core.md

 decoded size of the same image is returned, since a composable that has not been measured yet has no target size to ask for.

+This is about an image that is **already in memory**.
+Nothing about it helps a cold cache: a composable cannot size its request until a layout pass has told it the bounds, so a first load starts a frame later than one whose size was known up front, and the image arrives a frame or two behind Coil, which suspends inside a request it has already issued.
+What `peekMemoryCache` buys is the second time an image is shown, which in a list is most of the time.

 ### Disk Cache

 Persistent disk cache for offline access:

+The key is the URL, so one download answers every size the image is drawn at.
+Pass `noDiskCache()` to the builder for a loader that writes nothing to disk; leaving it unset gives you the default one.

 ```kotlin
 // Disk cache is managed automatically